What Are You Doing After College?

 “I’m so glad that I gave myself time and flexibility,” Claire says.
 “I’m fortunate enough to be in the position that I did not need to immediately have a full-time corporate job upon graduation.
 I moved home; I let college soak in for a minute.
-I tapped into interests, and followed passions.
+I tapped into my interests and followed my passions.
 I’ve met cool, interesting people that I would not have met.
 And now, a year out, I have some really exciting opportunities for studies and business ventures.”

 4. Teach Abroad

-Upon graduating from the University of Missouri in December of 2013, Emily Giffin decided to move to Costa Rica where she got her TEFL certification (teaching English as a foreign language).
-Emily says she’s so glad she took the time to do this before getting a full-time job, as the month-long training program gave her a unique experience in her field (communications) and connections from around the world.
+Upon graduating from the University of Missouri in December 2013, Emily Giffin decided to move to Costa Rica where she got her TEFL certification (teaching English as a foreign language).
+Emily says she’s so glad she took the time to do this before getting a full-time job, as the month-long training program gave her a unique experience in her field and connections from around the world.

 5. Pursue Higher Education

-If you reconsider your career path and want to pivot in a completely new direction, going back to school may be your best option.
-After graduating from the University of Illinois in 2012 with a BA in economics and psychology, Kelly Roberts made the bold decision to pursue a Masters in International Fashion Business in the UK.
+If you want to pivot to a new career path, going back to school may be your best option.
+After graduating from the University of Illinois in 2012 with a BA in economics and psychology, Kelly Roberts made the bold decision to pursue a Master’s in International Fashion Business in the United Kingdom.
 She had always wanted to live in England and was interested in a career in fashion, so she went for it.
-Her Masters complete and still living in England, Kelly now owns Bitter Lollipop, her clothing business.
+She completed her master’s degree and now still lives in England.
+Kelly now owns Bitter Lollipop, her clothing business.

 6. Start a Company

 “Starting my own business at 21 years old has been the greatest experience of my life,” Lindsey says.
 “I am grateful and so blessed to be a full-time entrepreneur.
 Working for myself has shown me that I can create my own opportunities and finances.
 I don’t have to wait on anyone.”

 “Starting a business is the most rewarding and most challenging thing I’ve ever done,” Kayley says.
 “It’s not stable.
 It’s scary.
 It’s risky.
-But it’s also completely freeing, and seeing the direct impact you can make (and the success you can build for yourself) is totally worth it.”
+But it’s also completely freeing, and seeing the direct impact you can make (and the success you can build for yourself) is worth it.”

 7. Do Something That’s Straight-Up Crazy

-I’m willing to bet that many people looked at UC Berkeley graduate Melissa Mesku like she was crazy when she told them her post-grad plans.
+Many people probably looked at UC Berkeley graduate Melissa Mesku like she was crazy when she told them her post-grad plans.
 After graduation, she bought a fixer-upper house with 17 other people, built it into a housing co-operative, and started a nonprofit to run it.
 Many years and many jobs later for Melissa, that co-op is still going strong.